 DFA is a Province of BC program meant to compensate for sudden, unexpected, and uninsurable losses.
 The DFA program is administered by Emergency Management BC, part of the Ministry of Public Safety and Solicitor General.

 Please visit gov.bc.ca/disasterfinancialassistance for details on eligible applicants, eligible losses, and the application process.
-For a map of eligible Indigenous communities, electoral areas and municipalities, please view the attached map.

 For more information, contact firstname.lastname@example.org, or 1-888-257-4777.